WHO WE ARE

 Kiya Survivors aims to provide a new beginning for children and young people in the global community who have special needs or have been abused or abandoned.
 We help them gain independence through education and therapy, love and laughter.

 Kiya Survivors works alongside local authorities to help instigate change in areas such as appropriate special needs services, support in local schools and workplaces and encouraging the integration of children born to be different so they can thrive in their communities and homes.

 We currently work with approximately 1000 individuals annually, all affected by poverty and special needs or abuse.

-- To provide a high standard of education and therapy to children and young people with special needs, living in severe poverty in remote areas of Peru and Tanzania, where there is otherwise little or no support.
+- To provide a high standard of education and therapy to children and young people with special needs, living in severe poverty in remote areas of Peru, where there is otherwise little or no support.

 - To educate families and communities on special needs, to encourage understanding and acceptance and thus break away from the belief that many communities still hold, that children born to be different are a curse and not a gift from God.